jpskycak/wedding/docs/source/event.rst

 * **Registry?** No gifts, please.
 Your presence is the only gift we need :D
 \

-* **Livestream?** For those who can not attend, there will be a livestream of the ceremony.

 Questions?
 Feel free to email sgkulkarni02@gmail.com